-Due to the high number of cases and contacts, Washington County is unable to create a specific work exclusion letter for each person exposed to COVID-19 at this time.
-Close contacts who have been asked to quarantine can give this letter (English/Spanish) to their employer.
+Close contacts who have been asked to quarantine can request a letter from Washington County Public Health by calling 503-846-8123.
 If you have to quarantine and need help with rent, groceries or other essential expenses, call 503-846-8123.

 How can I protect myself and others?